archlinux-downgrade/downgrade/README.md

                   location of ALA server, defaults to "https://archive.archlinux.org" --ala-only      only use ALA server
   --cached-only   only use cached packages
-  --nosudo        do not use sudo even when available, use su -h, --help      show help script
+  -h, --help      show help script

 Note: